Probing the Nature of Dark Matter Self-Interactions Through Observations of Massive Black Hole Mergers: Simulation Parameters

 \begin{enumerate} \item $\rm{N_{SIM}}$: Total number of mergers in the simulations \item $\rm{N_{MOCK}}$: Number of mergers hypothetically observed by LISA; this is not a calculated quantity, but rather a parameter we vary \item $\rm{N_{DIFF}}$: Number of mergers needed to differentiate between CDM and SIDM-1 at a statistically significant level; this value depends on whether we consider cosmic times or mass ratios \end{enumerate} Note that the number of massive black hole mergers LISA will actually see is extremely uncertain~\citep{LISA_Detection_Rate_and_Review}, and may be smaller or larger than $\rm{N_{DIFF}}$.

-As we have simulations of only two galaxies, our sample size is our biggest limitation.
+As we have simulations of only two galaxies, our sample size is our biggest limitation, meaning our results should be regarded as illustrative values only.
 The simulations provide us with cosmic times and mass ratios for $\rm{N_{SIM}}$ massive black hole mergers.
 We combine the sets of the cosmic times and mass ratios of each MBH merger in our two simulated galaxies into one dataset for CDM, and one dataset for SIDM-1, so $\rm{N_{SIM}}$ is the sum of the number of mergers for the two simulated galaxies.
 Table~\ref{table:MergersTable} shows the number of massive black hole mergers in each simulated galaxy in our simulation suite; $\rm{N_{SIM}} =51$ for CDM, and $\rm{N_{SIM}} =24$ for SIDM-1.

 We then generate cosmic time and mass ratio cumulative distribution functions (CDF) from the CDM and SIDM-1 data, for a total of 4 CDFs.
 These are made continuous using monotonic splines~\citep{24}.
 These CDFs are then inverted to produce inverse CDFs.
 Figure~\ref{fig:Both_CDFs} shows CDFs built from the CDM and SIDM-1 simulations for mass ratio and cosmic time of the massive black hole mergers, which are produced using the $\rm{N_{SIM}}$ mergers from our simulations.
 One can readily see that mergers are delayed in the SIDM-1 model.